 How do I get tested?

-Book a simple instant resultsurine test now.
-Your results will be ready at your appointment
+Book a simple urine test now.
+Your results will take 2 days from when your sample is received in the laboratory.

 Did You Know?